Consider Debt Consolidation Before Rates Increase

 Home loans

-If you're a homeowner with higher-interest-rate debt such as credit card, consumer loan or credit line balances, you might consider consolidating your more expensive debt with a new mortgage or home equity line while interest rates are low.
-Because mortgages get paid back over many years, the additional debt you add to your mortgage gets spread out over many payments.
+If you're a homeowner with higher-interest-rate debt from a credit card, consumer loan or credit line balance, you might consider consolidating your more expensive debt with a new mortgage or home equity line of credit while interest rates are still lower.
+Because mortgages get paid back over many years, the additional debt you add to your mortgage gets spread out over several payments.
 This means you could replace higher regular loan payments with just a minimal increase in your mortgage payment amount.

 Understanding your options